martinezelx/smart-mow-drive/README.md

 - Lombok: 1.18.30
 - SpringDoc OpenApi: 2.2.0
 - Maven: 3.9.2

+## Versions
+### v1.0.0
+- Initial application launch.
+### v1.1.0
+- CLI bug fixes: Fixed the problem that did not correctly display the positions of the mowers when completing the execution of the instructions in the CLI.
+- Improved code documentation: Add versions in README and upgrade correctly the pom.
+- Improved code: Some method refactoring names to improve the readability of the code.
+- Add actuator timed: Add actuator timed to measure the time of the execution of the instructions.
+- Add logs: Add more logs to facilitate the debugging of the application.
+- Add docs: Add pdf with the code challenge description.

 ## Prerequisites to test/run the application
 - Java: 21.0.1 - [Download](https://openjdk.org/projects/jdk/21/)